Laulajatar/my-oblivion-mods/Nameless Overhaul/Nameless Overhaul - Readme.txt

-+ Creatures that before never stopped leveling with the player are now capped after a certain level Some creatures that naturally would live in packs now can spawn in groups at higher levels Affected enemies are rats, wolves, boars, imps and trolls
++ Creatures that before never stopped leveling with the player are now capped after a certain level Some creatures that naturally would live in packs now can spawn in groups at higher levels Affected enemies are rats, wolves, boars, imps and trolls At the moment, those group spawns will only happen in the overworld, not in dungeons
++ Wild horses can now spawn in all 5 different vanilla color variants and respawn if killed They drop horse meat with the same alchemical effects as venison
 + Goblins living in tribes are now capped as well, but still quite stronger than their tribeless counterparts
 + Most animals now drop both one ingredient (like meat) and one trophy (like pelt) to make hunting a bit more worthwile
 + Hostile NPCs and Guards are now level capped, usually between level 20 and 30